To see product details, add this item to your cart. You can always remove it later.

 "This drip system is a piece of art on the counter.
 Makes great iced coffee."
 Read more

-Customers find the cold brew drip coffee maker easy to use.
-They say it's a very simple process, the idea is simple but ingenious, and it takes very little working time.
-Customers also mention that it' s fun to do and fun to watch the drip.
+Customers find the cold brew drip easy to use.
+They say it's a simple process, and the setup is effective.
+They mention that it takes very little working time, and that the idea is simple but ingenious.
+Customers also say that it'd be fun to watch the drip.

 "...quite pleasing in the corner of our countertop and the coffee is fun to make.
 It is a little over 2 feet tall...."
 Read more